Bitdefender BOX Security Hub

-Smart security hubs and routers are probably the future of home network security.
-Given the explosion of IoT devices and their generally compromised security it seems nearly everything in our home makes for a target-rich environment.
-Still, it’s easy to dismiss products like the BOX as the province of obsessive and paranoid “security types”.
+“Smart” technology is probably the future of home network security.
+The “simple days” of router security are behind us, now it seems nearly everything in our home makes for a target-rich environment.
+Still, it’s easy to dismiss products like the BOX as the domain of obsessive and paranoid “security types”.

-Odds are most of us will (probably) never have an IoT device targeted by a hacker despite the apparent ease with which it could be done.
-The probability of a child’s smart toy, lightbulb, or security camera etc. being used to breach our network and invade our privacy is statistically slim in my opinion.
-And yet it probably happens to someone every day.
+Most of us will never have an IoT device targeted by a hacker despite the apparent ease with which it could be done.
+The probability of a child’s smart toy, lightbulb, or security camera etc. being used to invade our home is statistically slim in my opinion.
+And yet it probably happens to someone every-single-day.

-In an age where society is always online it seems likely most of us have at some point visited a dangerous website or opened an infected file, email, and/or attachment.
-All of which makes computers and mobile devices easy entry points for phishing, ransomware, malware, viruses, trojans etc. which are arguably far more common daily occurences.
+In an age where society is always online it’s fair to say most of us are guilty of the occasional lapse of online judgement, having visited a sketchy website, clicked a questionable email link, or downloaded an infected file.
+All of which makes computers and mobile devices more likely entry points for phishing, ransomware, malware, viruses, trojans etc. which are arguably more common daily threats to the average person than someone hacking our toaster.
 Such is the reality of a “connected” life.
 So why risk it?

 As a security hub the BOX has what I consider the most comprehensive feature-set among the current crop of devices.
-Bitdefender has the advantage with a proven software track record which can be centrally managed across unlimited devices.
-Throw in machine learning, vulnerability scanning, a focus on IoT devices along with every other type of peripheral out there, and you have a formidable, all-encompassing security package.
-But perhaps the most important and overlooked feature is the deep integration of Bitdefender Central which the competition simply does not have (yet), though it’s not perfect.
-The Web interface can’t be used to setup the BOX which is a mobile-only process.
-I also think the alerts could use some refinement to improve their value to non-technical users by making it quicker and simpler to identify and understand a threat’s severity.
+Make no mistake, combined with Bitdefender’s well-established cybersecurity track record the BOX is a formidable, all-encompassing security package.
+But perhaps the most important and overlooked feature is the deep integration of Bitdefender Central which the competition simply does not have (yet).
+Also, the alerts could use some refinement to improve their usefulness to non-technical users by making it quicker and simpler to identify and understand a threat’s severity.

 The Elephant in the Room (Part Deux)

-The fact that advanced security features are finding their way into dedicated routers, notably mesh systems, can’t be ignored.
-If like most people you still have a static “firewall only” router then the BOX’s cost is relatively easy to justify.
-But if you have or plan to upgrade to a new all-in-one security-centric “smart” router then the BOX starts to look redundant despite its superior feature-set.
+Advanced (“smart”) security features are slowly making their way into dedicated routers.
+If like most people you have a typical static (or dumb) “firewall only” router then the BOX is relatively easy to justify.
+But if you own or plan to upgrade to a new security-centric “smart” router then the BOX starts to look redundant despite its arguably superior feature-set.

 The BOX as a Router

-My guess is most people will disable the BOX’s Wi-Fi, allowing their existing router or mesh network to handle wireless duties.
+My guess is most people will use their existing router or mesh network to handle wireless duties making the BOX’s router redundant, though you’re still paying for it.
 In fact, it’s probably safe to assume the typical BOX user has zero need or interest in router settings and simply wants a powerful and effective security hub, so perhaps it’s unfair to focus too heavily on the lack of configuration settings.
 But therein lies the rub.

-The BOX checks a lot of my, uh... boxes.
+The BOX checks a lot of, uh... boxes.
 Bitdefender provides what is arguably the best cybersecurity software currently available for consumers... anywhere.
 Period.
 That is the BOX’s greatest strength.
-The Total Security antivirus software receives daily updates and the mobile apps and firmware are also regularly updated, albeit less frequently, and devices are managed in an intuitive and user-friendly manner via the Central app(s).
-That it also comes with a very capable router is, well, icing.
+The Total Security antivirus software, mobile apps, virus definitions, and firmware receive frequent updates and devices are conveniently managed via Bitdefender Central.
+That it also comes with a very capable router is a bonus.
 The only aspect holding it back from a higher rating is the lack of router configuration.